Microsoft Azure (Public Preview)¶

 event_hub_telemetry_func

-- captures the data sent to Event Hub from the Azure resources Diagnostic settings.
+- captures the data sent to the Event Hub from the Azure resources Diagnostic settings.
 Event Hub triggers this function and forwards the data to Observe.timer_resources_func

 - returns all resources within the location (region) and the corresponding metadata.
 It runs on an assigned NCRONTAB schedule and set to every 10 minutes by default.timer_vm_metrics_func